sumandeb003/GraphGPS4HT/README.md

 train: {'epoch': 8, 'eta': 0.0694, 'loss': 1.5325, 'lr': 0.001, 'params': 121, 'time_iter': 0.0031, 'accuracy': 0.0}
 train: {'epoch': 9, 'eta': 0.0, 'loss': 1.7909, 'lr': 0.0002, 'params': 121, 'time_iter': 0.0031, 'accuracy': 0.0}
 ```

+1. **Encoder Stage**

+`FeatureEncoder`: This initial stage likely transforms raw input features into a format suitable for processing by subsequent GNN layers.
+The specifics of the transformation are not detailed, but it typically normalizes or embeds input features.

+2. **Pre-message Passing Stage (pre_mp)**

+`GeneralMultiLayer`: This stage consists of layers applied before the core message-passing operations.
+It's designed to preprocess node features.

+`Linear Layer`: A linear transformation applied to the input features.
+Here, it transforms features from `in_features=34` to `out_features=2`, effectively reducing the dimensionality or projecting the features into a new space.

+`BatchNorm1d`, `Dropout`, `PReLU`: These layers perform batch normalization, dropout (with p=0.1 for regularization), and Parametric ReLU activation, respectively, on the output of the linear layer.

+3. **Message Passing Stage (mp)**

+`GNNStackStage`: This is the core of the GNN, where message passing occurs through multiple GNN layers.

+SAGEConv Layers: Each `GeneralLayer` in this stage uses a `SAGEConv` layer for convolution operations, specifically `GraphSAGE` convolution, which aggregates neighbor features with a mean aggregation function (aggr=mean).
+The model includes 3 such layers (layer0, layer1, layer2), each taking 2-dimensional input and outputting 2-dimensional features.
+This implies that the feature size does not change through these layers.

+Sequential Layers Post SAGEConv: After each `SAGEConv`, the features undergo batch normalization, dropout, and PReLU activation, similar to the pre_mp stage.

+4. **Post-message Passing Stage (post_mp)**

+`GNNNodeHead` with MLP: This final stage processes the node features after message passing.

+MLP (Multi-Layer Perceptron): An MLP with a single linear layer that transforms the features from `in_features=2` to `out_features=4`.
+This could be for mapping the features to the space of possible labels or another representation.

 </details>